waseigo/webhook-gitlab-nextjs-runner/README.md

 If your app has already been running, it keeps running, except if the `git pull` indicates that there are updates.

 Each webhook request triggers a `git pull`.
-Upon that: if there are changes, the program terminates any running process occupying the specified port (default: 3000) or any already-running `npm start` command and does the following:
+Upon that: if there are changes, the program terminates any running process occupying the specified port (default: 3000) and does the following:
 1. `npm install`
 2. `npm run build`, and
 3. `npm start` in a goroutine.